Spousal Support (Alimony) in Texas

 However, the above periods can be extended if the receiving spouse’s ability to provide for their minimum reasonable needs is substantially or totally diminished because of a physical or mental disability, or because the spouse is the custodian of an infant or young child of the marriage, or another compelling impediment that hinders them from earning “sufficient income” to meet the spouse’s minimum reasonable needs.

 The maximum amount of monthly maintenance has increased to $5,000 or 20 percent of the paying spouse’s gross earnings, whichever is less.
-“Gross income” is defined in a manner similar to calculating monthly child support.
+“Gross income” is defined in a manner similar to the caculation used for child suport.

 Individualized Legal Representation